Status as of 1/9/2017

 Should these assumptions change, a re-analysis and possible change in approach would be appropriate:

-- Existing Microsoft AAD Application resources (that are affordable) are inadequate to detect inappropriate scenarios
+- Existing Microsoft Entra ID Application resources (that are affordable) are inadequate to detect inappropriate scenarios

-- Existing Microsoft controls for granting AAD Application permissions are inadequate to provide appropriate risk management
+- Existing Microsoft controls for granting Entra ID Application permissions are inadequate to provide appropriate risk management

 Challenges